Bridget Riley: Work

 Riley began investigating colour in 1967, the year in which she produced her first stripe painting.
 Following a major retrospective in the early 1970s, Riley began travelling extensively.
 After a trip to Egypt in the early 1980s, where she was inspired by colourful hieroglyphic decoration, Riley began to explore colour and contrast.
 In some works, lines of colour are used to create a shimmering effect, while in others the canvas is filled with tessellating patterns.
 Typical of these later colourful works is Shadow Play.

 Some works are titled after particular dates, others after specific locations (for instance, Les Bassacs, the village near Saint-Saturnin-lès-Apt in the south of France where Riley has a studio).

 Following a visit to Egypt in 1980–81, Riley created colours in what she called her 'Egyptian palette' and produced works such as the Ka and Ra series, which capture the spirit of the country, ancient and modern, and reflect the colours of the Egyptian landscape.
 Invoking the sensorial memory of her travels, the paintings produced between 1980 and 1985 exhibit Riley's free reconstruction of the restricted chromatic palette discovered abroad.
 In 1983, for the first time in fifteen years, Riley returned to Venice to once again study the paintings that form the basis of European colourism.
 Towards the end of the 1980s, Riley's work underwent a dramatic change with the reintroduction of the diagonal in the form of a sequence of parallelograms used to disrupt and animate the vertical stripes that had characterized her previous paintings.
 In Delos (1983), for example, blue, turquoise, and emerald hues alternate with rich yellows, reds and white.

 Murals

 Riley has painted temporary murals for the Tate, the Musée d'Art Moderne de la Ville de Paris and the National Gallery.
 In 2014, the Imperial College Healthcare Charity Art Collection commissioned her to make a permanent 56-metre mural for St Mary's Hospital, London; the work was installed on the 10th floor of the hospital's Queen Elizabeth Queen Mother Wing, joining two others she had painted more than 20 years earlier.
-In 2017, she installed a striped mural that circumnavigated a U-shaped former army barracks at the Chinati Foundation in Marfa, Texas, that expanded on a work executed for the Royal Liverpool Hospital in 1983.

-Between 2017 and 2019 Riley's wall painting for the Chinati Foundation, Marfa, Texas was the artist's largest work to date and spanned six of the eight walls of the building.
-The mural referenced Royal Liverpool University Hospital's wall painting Bolt of Colour (1983) and revisited the artist's Egyptian palette.
+Between 2017 and 2019 Riley completed a large wall painting for the Chinati Foundation, Marfa, Texas.
+This was the largest work she had yet undertaken, covering six of the building's eight walls.
+The mural referenced her Bolt of Colour of 1983, for the Royal Liverpool University Hospital and made use of a similar palette of Egyptian colours.